benpollarduk/LoFiEffects.WPF/.nuget/README.md

 * **TextureWidth**: A double specifying the rendered width of the texture in WPF units.
 * **TextureHeight**: A double specifying the rendered height of the texture in WPF units.
 * **IncludeScanlines**: A boolean specifying if scan lines should be included.
+* **Intensity**: A double specifying the intensity of the effect within a normalised range of 0-1.
+* **CurvatureIntensity**: A double specifying the intensity of the curvature effect within a normalised range of 0-1.

 ### Degrade
 Adds overall degradation to the visual.
 Similar to the *Noise* effect but works in a subtractive manner.